-This release of U54 Core Complex 21G2.01.00 is intended for evaluation purposes only.
+This release of U54-MC Core Complex 21G2.01.00 is intended for evaluation purposes only.
 As such, the RTL source code has been intentionally obfuscated, and its use is governed by your Evaluation License.

-The full list of technical limitations of the Evaluation U54 Core Complex can be found in the U54 Core Complex User Guide.
+The full list of technical limitations of the Evaluation U54-MC Core Complex can be found in the U54-MC Core Complex User Guide.

-1.3 U54 Core Complex Overview
+1.3 U54-MC Core Complex Overview

-The U54 Core Complex includes $1 \times U5$ 64-bit RISC-V core, along with the necessary functional units required to support the core.
+The U54-MC Core Complex includes $1 \times S5$ and $4 \times U5$ 64-bit RISC-V cores, along with the necessary functional units required to support the cores.
 These units include a Core-Local Interruptor (CLINT) to support local interrupts, a Platform-Level Interrupt Controller (PLIC) to support platform interrupts, physical memory protection, a Debug unit to support a JTAG-based debugger host connection, and a local crossbar that integrates the various components together.

-The U54 Core Complex memory system consists of a Data Cache, Instruction Cache, and L2 Cache.
-The U54 Core Complex also includes a Front Port, which allows external masters to be coherent with the L1 memory system and access to the TIMs, thereby removing the need to maintain coherence in software for any external agents.
+The U54-MC Core Complex memory system consists of a Data Cache, Data Tightly-Integrated Memory (DTIM), Instruction Cache, and Instruction Cache with configurable Instruction Tightly-Integrated Memory (ITIM), with coherent L1 caches, shared L2 Cache, and a directory based coherence manager.
+The U54-MC Core Complex also includes a Front Port, which allows external masters to be coherent with the L1 memory system and access to the TIMs, thereby removing the need to maintain coherence in software for any external agents.